ortfero

 stmts = stmt { stmt } .

-stmt = return | defer | raise | for | break | continue | if | ( expr ";" ) .
+stmt = return | defer | raise | for | break | continue

 assign = compare [ ( "=" | "+=" | "-=" ) compare ] .

-the left-hand side of an assignment must be an lvalue: a local variable, a module variable, or a calculated address obtained through indexing, field selection, or dereference. aggregates of array or record type are not assignable as a whole; they must be updated field by field.
+the left-hand side must be an lvalue: a local or module variable, or a location obtained by indexing, field selection, or dereference. aggregates of array or record type are not assignable as a whole; they are updated field by field. a slice assignment copies the data pointer and length only, not the elements. the compound assignments += and -= apply to scalars only.

 args = arg { "," arg } .